OfficeDev/office-js-docs-pr/docs/develop/office-js-versioning.md

 This moment should roughly correspond with:

 * Seeing the API listed in the documentation, no longer under an Open Spec.
-* Seeing its IntelliSense listed in a public place like <!-- Is this a trustworthy source? -->[DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/office-js/index.d.ts).
+* Seeing its IntelliSense listed in a public place like [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/office-js/index.d.ts).

 Note that some platforms might be ahead of others, with desktop generally leading.
 So just because `isSetSupported` returns `true` on desktop, doesn't mean that it will necessarily return `true` on the Mac at the very same moment (though it generally will, within a month or two's time).
 But the different cadence of implementation is precisely why `isSetSupported` (and/or manifest-based requirements specification) is needed in the first place.
 As long as you surround any light-up functionality with `isSetSupported`, or add the manifest requirement, you shouldn't need to worry about what APIs are made available when; when the functionality becomes available on the given platform, your add-in will "just work" there.